AusClimateService/agcd-csiro/README.md

 It is not clear what the relationship is between the FTP data available for purchase from the BoM and the research-only snapshots of the AGCD dataset that the BoM makes available on NCI (see https://dx.doi.org/10.25914/6009600304b02).
+Basic analysis performed by CSIRO scientists indicates that there are minor but not major differences between the purchased FTP data and the research-only snapshots on NCI.
-As far as we are aware there is no formal citation for the FTP data, as this [BoM catalogue page](http://www.bom.gov.au/metadata/catalogue/19115/ANZCW0503900567) lists a broken DOI.
+As far as we are aware there is no formal citation for the FTP data.
+This [BoM catalogue page](http://www.bom.gov.au/metadata/catalogue/19115/ANZCW0503900567) lists a broken DOI.

 The replica data is located at `/g/data/xv83/agcd-csiro/` on NCI.